pryazovskiy/Simple-Browser-Voice-Recorder/README.md

 An open-source Google Chrome extension designed to record the audio of the active browser tab (e.g., Google Meet, YouTube) and/or your microphone isolated from other applications, and save the result locally.

-This project is licensed under the GPL-3.0 License.

 ## Features

 - **Isolated Tab Capture**: Records audio originating only from the active browser tab.
 Background apps, system sounds, and other tabs are excluded.